pgaudit/pgaudit_analyze/README.md

 ## Testing

-Regression tests are located at test/test.pl.
-You may need to set `--pgsql-bin` depending on your local configuration.

 A `Vagrantfile` has been included in the test directory which gives the exact steps needed to get the regression rests running on `CentOS 7`.
 After logging on to the `vagrant` box simply run:
 ```
 /pgaudit_analyze/test/test.pl
 ```
+Regression tests will be run on PostgreSQL 9.6 by default.
+Specify `--pgsql-bin=/usr/pgsql-9.5/bin` to run tests on PostgreSQL 9.5.

 ## Caveats